Is it okay to consume multiple CBD products at the same time?

 More isn’t always better.
 Just because 1 drop hits the spot doesn’t mean that 2 drops will be even better and that 4 drops will change your life.

 You might go from feeling calmer and more at ease to feeling anxious.
-Adverse reactions are rare with CBD, but if you get what you need with a small dose, why would you increase it?
+Adverse reactions are rare with CBD, but if you get what you need with a small amount, why would you increase it?

 Can You Take CBD Oil and Hemp Oil At the Same Time?